Eureka Skydeck, which is on the 88th floor of Eureka Tower offers spectacular floor-to-ceiling, 360-degree views of Melbourne Skyline.

 Since Eureka Tower is in the middle of Melbourne, there are numerous public transport options available.

-If you prefer trains, reach the Flinders Street Train Station and a five minutes’ walk over the bridge to the other side of the Yarra River will get you to Eureka Skydeck.
+If you prefer trains, reach the Flinders Street Train Station and a six minutes’ walk over the bridge to the other side of the Yarra River will get you to Eureka Skydeck.

 If you are exploring Melbourne’s city center, you can most likely walk to Eureka Skydeck.